elasticluster/elasticluster/docs/install.rst

   Installation and testing of ElastiCluster on MacOSX is not currently part of the development or the release cycle.
 So these notes could be severely out of date.
-Please report issues and seek for solutions on the `elasticluster mailing-list`_.
+Please report issues and seek for solutions on the ElastiCluster `mailing-list`_.

 In order to install ElastiCluster, you need to install `Xcode`_.
 It's free and you can install it directly from the `AppStore`_.